 The new Corrin Nature Reserve is designed to benefit wildlife and endangered species

 This bridge built by local builder Kevin Hogan links the reserve with the Corrin Cross car park and also with the Corrin Hill walk.
-The pathway from here up through the woods is now completed.

 The scenic 6-acre reserve will be landscaped to include a natural meadow, wetlands, butterfly garden, wildflower meadows, wild bird cover crops, 1,000m of walkways, tables, seating, pond, pools and observation decks, as well as a natural stream, a protected island, and a partridge rearing enclosure.
 A Leave No Trace Policy is in operation and expected from all visitors.
 Leave No Trace is an outdoor ethics programme designed to promote and inspire responsible outdoor recreation through education, research and partnerships.
 What it means in this instance is to take home your rubbish as we do not provide bins.